nas256/ece3400_team13/labs/lab3.md

 - VGA Switch

 ## VGA Setup
-The VGA display has an internal resistance of 50 Ohms,therefore the VGA connector has the following resistor values...were chosen because… need to be small enough such that
-Because the VGA cable that connects the FPGA to the monitor only has 1 wire for each color (red, green, and blue), which has only transmit values from 0 to 1 V. We need to convert our FPGA 3.3V digital output, which represents the color in 8 bits, to 1V analog signals for each color.
-The VGA connector takes care of this conversion for us with the Digital-to-Analog-Converter (DAC).

-Each resistor is value a power of 2 above the other one --> mimic 2 bit value MSB:red, purple, brown, gold : 270 Ohms
+Because the VGA cable that connects the FPGA to the monitor only has 1 wire for each color (red, green, and blue) which only transmits values from 0 to 1 V. We need to convert our FPGA 3.3V digital output, which represents the color in 8 bits, to 1V analog signals for each color.
+The VGA connector takes care of this conversion for us with Digital-to-Analog-Converter (DAC) implemented with resistors.
+The VGA display has an internal resistance of 50 Ohms, so we needed to calculate specific values for each resistor for color based on this.
+The 3 bits comprise the red and green colors, whereas only 2 bits represent the blue color.
+So in order to scale, each resistor value needs to be a power of 2 above the other- with the the MSB having the smallest resistance and has the largest voltage.
+The values of the resistors as follows: (MSB left to LSB right)
-Middle: green, blue, brown: 560 Ohms
-LSB: brown, red, red?: 1200 Ohms
+	RED: 270, 560, 1200 Ohms, Green: 270, 560, 1200 Ohms, Blue: 270, 560 Ohms
+These values in addition to the 50 ohm load divide the voltage down to acceptable analog voltages.

 ## FPGA: Verilog Implementation

 ### The provided VGA Driver